dj0abr/QO-100_SSB-WebSDR_DATV-WebSpectrum/README.md

 in the termimal enter:
 sudo  ./qo100websdr  -f  frequency

-('sudo' is only required for the very first start since it has to build_RTLSDRconfigure your webserver.
+('sudo' is only required for the very first start since it has to configure your webserver.
 Then you can use it without sudo).

 frequency ... this is the frequency where the QO-100 signal is delivered by your LNB.